Welcome to the Western Connecticut Area Agency on Aging

 Updates

 If you would like to become a CHOICES certified counselor or volunteer, please call WCAAA at 800-994-9422 or 203-757-5449 and ask to speak with the CHOICES Regional Coordinator.
 Certification requirements include: agreeing to adhere to CHOICES Volunteer Risk & Program Management (VRPM) policies and procedures; passing CHOICES exams; signing the CHOICES Memorandum of Understanding; attending CHOICES Update trainings; and reporting SHIP related performance activities.
-Click the flyer below for more information.

 Qualifying for Social Security Disability Benefits